 Step 4: Analyze beyond surface metrics

 Look past raw conversion rates.
 Sometimes CR dips, but ARPPU and LTV rise.
 Balance across the funnel: acquisition–conversion–retention–revenue.
+At the subscription level, track how price changes affect MRR and ARR — a higher-converting price point that compresses ARR per user is rarely a win.

 Step 5: Roll out winners and evolve